Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 ### Pros

-- **Neater Code Organization:** Controllers group related endpoints together, making the code easier to navigate, particularly in larger applications.
+- **Neater Code Organization:** Controller approach group related endpoints together, making the code easier to navigate, particularly in larger applications.
 - **Scalability:** Controller-based APIs handle larger projects with numerous endpoints more effectively, providing a structured approach that’s ideal for enterprise/business systems.
 - **Built-In Routing and Features:** Unlike Minimal APIs, controllers come with built-in routing, validation, and model binding, reducing the need for custom configurations and making code more maintainable as the project grows.